jbreeden/mruby-bindings/README.md

 Note: You can safely delete `mruby-bindings.out/` if you're not actively running mruby-bindings.
 It's contents are created anew for each run.

+## Code Layout

+If you're having to dive into the code, here are some things to know:

+- The installed executable is `./exe/mruby-bindings`
+- The `mruby-bindings` command just delegates to scripts in the `plumbing/` directory.
+To run `plumbing/main`, you would run `mruby-bindings main`.
+You can run multiple commands by passing multiple arguments to `mruby-bindings`.
+- The plumbing scripts are meant to be small and focused.
+  The do not talk to each other directly, but rather read and write intermediate results as CSV, JSON, or YAML.
+- These intermediate results are never changed once written, as a rule.
+  If you needed to add extra plumbing, you should be able to use the intermediate results of a prior command without worrying about it being modified.
+- The core logic is of course in `lib/`
+- The `templates/` folder holds - gasp! - templates.
+  If you really want to change the way functions are generated, or how classes are defined, you could edit these.